benjackson33/tic-tac-toe/README.md

 The whole theme of Tic-Tac-Woah was born from writing woah instead of toe.
 I knew right away that when "woah" displayed on the screen that this would be the most bodacious of themes to run with and it ran away from **me**.

 Come across a couple of hiccups on the road to gnardom, the most tricky part being coding who came out on top, 🏄‍♂️ or 🌊!
-Working through the code logging and reivisng to ensure all variables where containg the data they should be, I would like to stream line this area too.
+Working through the code logging and revisng to ensure all variables where containg the data they should be, I would like to stream line this area too.
 The draw function is also a bit messy and would like to smoothen that out.

 New features would also be gnarly, like a option to choose your shredder.